 How to troubleshoot iPhone XR that won’t turn on

 The following are potential solutions to power issues affecting both old and new iOS devices.
-Any of these methods can potentially fix your iPhone for as long as no hardware damage is present.
+Any of these methods can potentially fix if your iPhone shut off and won’t turn on for as long as no hardware damage is present.
 If your iPhone XR suddenly won’t turn on after you accidentally dropped it or got it wet, then your device likely needs service.
 But before rushing to the Apple Genius bar, you can still try these subsequent workarounds.

 First workaround: Plug into charge.